Tribal Economic Development

 The Tribes is proposing a 500,000 square-foot casino on a 157-acre of land near Mountain Home, Idaho.
 The land was purchased by the Tribes in 2020 and the proposed economic project will bring in needed revenue to meet a growing operations budget the Shoshone-Bannock Tribes.

-Open house events have been held to educate the public, and Tribal membership of the Shoshone-Bannock Tribes will have the opportunity to vote on whether to proceed with this project in a Referendum Vote held September 23, 2022.
+Open house events have been held to educate the public.
+Tribal membership of the Shoshone-Bannock Tribes had the opportunity to vote on whether to proceed with this project in a Referendum Vote held September 23, 2022.
+The result of that vote will allow the project to proceed.
 Photo Joseph Wadsworth, Sho-Ban News

 Regional Economic Impact